staabm/staabm.github.io/_posts/2026-02-07-git-bisect-run.md

 After we prepared a `bug-xyz.php` and a `test.sh` in the previous steps, we can now instruct `git bisect` to start the bisection process utilizing `test.sh` to inform Git whether the bug can be observed or not.

-run `git bisect run ./test.sh` and it will run on its own until it finds the first bad commit:
+Run `git bisect run ./test.sh` and it will run on its own until it finds the first bad commit.
+The process might output a big wall of text while working through the Git history:

 ```
 git bisect run ./test.sh